NTR: Kathanayakudu: Critical response

 Janani Kumar of India Today rather 3/5 in her review and wrote that Balakrishna championed his role, but the film would have been realistic if it exhibited the struggles and faults apart from just NTR's achievements.
 She praised Balan's acting, background score and cinematography and summarized the film "falls short of becoming the best, leaving the star (N. T. Rama Rao) dehumanised".
 She also wrote of Balan with high praise for her acting skills and her efforts in learning an unfamiliar language.
 Hemanth Kumar reviewing for Firstpost rated 3/5 and wrote that the film serves as an extensive showcase of NTR's film career in Telugu cinema and that he was portrayed as "a perfect man, who always did the right thing" and thus an absence of "major drama or emotional upheavals".
 He opined that NTR's life until he entered politics was peaceful and thus there was no drama in the film.
 He praised the performances of Balakrishna and Balan, direction, background score and cinematography but could be exhausting due to its longer runtime.
+Jeevi of Idlebrain.com praised the performances of Balakrishna along with other cast, the direction by Krish and other elements of the film.
+He opined the film would nostalgic to people of NTR's era.
+He noted that the film lacks the typical features of a biopic – a tragic end and showcasing the imperfections of the central character.